ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/docs/hands-on/docs/index.md

 You have now built and tested an image for your app on your computer.
 In order to be able to host this image on SciLifeLab Serve it needs to be published in a so-called image registry.
 Below, we show how to publish your image on [DockerHub](https://hub.docker.com) as an example but you can choose any public image registry (for example, on GitHub).

-Register on [DockerHub](https://hub.docker.com/) and sign in with your account on Docker Desktop app.
+Register on [DockerHub](https://hub.docker.com/) (if you haven't done so already) and sign in with your account on Docker Desktop app.

 Next, re-build your image as described above, this time including your DockerHub username in the image name, as shown below.